Fire Engineering NewsletterLeading Throughout Probation and Beyond in the Fire Service, Part 6

 I attended training on Wednesday evenings and weekends for eight months at the Firehouse.
 I graduated from my departments firefighter basics program and became an official probationary firefighter.
 I thoroughly enjoyed every minute of every training class in the firefighter basic program over the course of those eight months.
 I consumed and digested every piece of information regarding the fire service.
 Every magazine on the coffee table at the firehouse, I must have read three times from cover to cover over the period of my first year.
 I even asked the senior firefighters at my station if I could take home the old magazines to glean the valuable information they contained.
 I became a student of the fire service.
 Over the next year following the department sponsored training program, I attended various emergency medical and fire service related training class.

 I will never forget my first call some ten years ago as a volunteer firefighter.
 After that first call, I came to the realization that this is what I wanted to do for the rest of my career.
 I approached the crossroads of my life and I had to make an important decision.
 I wanted to become a public servant.
 I wanted to help my community.
 In December of 2006, I served my first paid shift as a reserve firefighter.
-And in my first year, I signed up for a total of 96 - 24-hour shifts at the firehouse, in addition to my regular full time day job position.
+And in my first year, I signed up for a total of 96 - 24-hour shifts at the firehouse, in addition to my regular full-time day job position.

 Do you embrace change or do you resist it?
 Do you approach a conversation with an open mind or do you approach the discussion with a closed mind?
 Are you willing to accept technological advances or discredit them?
 Are you willing to pull up a chair at the table and join the conversation?

 I am a humble public servant.
 My ultimate goal and purpose, in my position in the fire service, is to serve the public.
-Our customers expect a highly competent professional that will arrive in an effective and efficient manor to mitigate their emergency.
+Our customers expect a highly competent professional that will arrive in an effective and efficient manner to mitigate their emergency.
 Are you willing to be a change magnet?

 The fire service is rapidly approaching the age of discovery in the realm of scientific information.
-This scientific data is on the forefront of many conversations and discussions around the firehouse kitchen table.
+This scientific data is at the forefront of many conversations and discussions around the firehouse kitchen table.
 The application of this scientific data is very difficult to apply, digest and even comprehend.
 Are you willing to embrace this information?